ColoradoSchoolOfMines/OreCart-App/backend/backend-schema-proposal.md

 - `van_id` is an 8-bit integer
-- Message body is `(lat, lon, timestamp)`, where `lat` & `lon` are 64-bit doubles, and `timestamp` is a UNIX timestamp
+- Message body is `(lat, lon, timestamp)`, where `lat` & `lon` are 64-bit doubles, and `timestamp` is a UNIX timestamp in milliseconds
   - This minimizes network usage
 - The server should discard any timestamp earlier than the most recent
 - The server should discard any timestamp more than 1 min into the future